 - Ray Yungen (now home with the Lord) did a video seminar, giving an overview of what contemplative prayer is and why knowing about this matters in Christianity.
 That video is now available to watch online for free here: Contemplative Prayer: The New Face of Mystical Spirituality.

 - Caryl Matrisciana was born and raised in India and travelled back there (from living in USA).
 She is a Christian video-journalist who made a documentary about “Christian” yoga and why it is NOT Christian.
-Her video is entitled “Yoga Uncoiled: From East to West” (A look into the practice of yoga in the church).
+Her (free) video is entitled “Yoga Uncoiled: From East to West” (A look into the practice of yoga in the church).
 It is available by clicking on that title link.
-(This is not an affiliate link.)

 What Can I Do When I’m Stressed?